-Email: rschultz@ucr.edu Please include something like Math133 or Geometry in the subject headings for messages in order to avoid mail being overlooked or buried by a spam filter.
+Email: rschultz@ucr.edu or reinhard.schultz@ucr.edu will reach me.
+Please include something like Math144 or set theory in the subject headings for messages in order to avoid mail being overlooked or buried by a spam filter.

-Office Hours: 10 - 12 Thursdays by Zoom, other Zoom or in - person times by appointment.
+Office Hours: 10 - 12 Thursdays by Zoom, with other Zoom or in - person times by appointment.
 A Zoom link for office hours will be emailed to all registered students, and the link will be sent to auditors upon request (this will require a valid UCR email address).